This article was updated on December 13th, 2025.

 Monitor the Dark Web with Flare

-The Flare threat intelligence solution empowers organizations to proactively detect, prioritize, and mitigate the types of exposures commonly exploited by threat actors.
+The Flare Threat Exposure Management solution empowers organizations to proactively detect, prioritize, and mitigate the types of exposures commonly exploited by threat actors.
 Our platform automatically scans the clear & dark web and prominent threat actor communities 24/7 to discover unknown events, prioritize risks, and deliver actionable intelligence you can use instantly to improve security.

 Flare integrates into your security program in 30 minutes and often replaces several SaaS and open source tools.
 See what external threats are exposed for your organization by signing up for our free trial.